oscarrgarciia/HA-PVPC-Updated/README.md

 Custom integration for Home Assistant that retrieves the PVPC (Voluntary Price for Small Consumers) electricity prices in Spain, broken down by hourly periods.
 Allows using the data in **sensors**, **automations**, and **energy dashboards** in Home Assistant.

-> ℹ️ **Release v1.1.0** has support until the year 2029.
-I am currently working on a version that does it automatically, but in the meantime this new version will work without any problems for the next few years.
+> ℹ️ **Release v1.2.0** automates the calculation of holiday dates so it no longer depends on yearly manual updates.
+Please test it and if you find any issues open an issue so we can fix it as soon as possible.
+Thank you all for your support! ❤️

 ---